tucher/cpp_json_reflection/README.md

 - outputEscapedString should be done in iterators, like other things
 - nulled flag
 - option for strict size/max size fixed container filling
+- make it work with clang 13
+- add API for fast int parsing to use by user in custom objects